peternied/peternied.github.io/_posts/2024-05-02-how-to-get-your-pull-request-merged.markdown

 ---
 You have done it, after hours of effort you fixed an ugly bug locally.
 You create a pull request on the upstream repository and wait - and wait.
 You have hit wall - what can you do to get your pull request merged?

-I have found myself in this situations many times, and I expect to find myself in these same stalled scenarios from time to time.
-The following is a set of tools that I use to solve common problems when creating pull requests alongside a list strategies that I wish contributors when I reviewed their pull requests.
+I have found myself in this situations - stalled from time to time.
+The following is a set of tools that I use to solve problems when creating pull requests alongside a list strategies that can be used to mitigate these issues to get things done.

-## Get Engagement with Maintainers
+## Create Connections
 While we would wish otherwise, maintainers are often busy, making you responsible to drive your pull request the attention it needs to be merged.

 ### Working with the Project